TailorHub-Mad/swift-coffees/README-VERCEL.md

 #### Required Variables:
 - `SLACK_BOT_TOKEN`: Your Slack bot token (starts with `xoxb-`)
 - `SLACK_CHANNEL_ID`: The Slack channel ID where coffee chats will be posted
-- `VERCEL_CRON_SECRET`: A random secret string for cron job security
+- `CRON_SECRET`: A random secret string for cron job security

 #### Optional Variables (for Google Meet integration):
 - `GOOGLE_SERVICE_ACCOUNT_JSON`: Your Google service account credentials as JSON string